Warren G. Magnuson Health Sciences Center: Uses

 Wings denoted by double letters (AA, BB, NN, SP, etc.) house a teaching hospital, the University of Washington Medical Center.
 Wings denoted with a single letter (A, B, T, etc.) house a variety of health-related academic disciplines including the University of Washington School of Dentistry, the University of Washington School of Medicine, the University of Washington School of Pharmacy, the University of Washington School of Public Health, and the University of Washington School of Nursing.
 The building has everything from administration offices to wet laboratories to lecture halls.

 History

 Construction of the original Health Sciences Building began in 1947 on what had been the University Golf Links south of Pacific Street along Portage Bay.
-It had 8 wings denoted A through G featuring sculptures by Dudley Pratt and was designed by architecture firm Naramore, Bain, Brady, Johanson, McCellan & Jones (later NBBJ).
+It had eight wings denoted A through H featuring sculptures by Dudley Pratt and was designed by architecture firm Naramore, Bain, Brady, Johanson, McCellan & Jones (later NBBJ).
 A commemorative plaque inside the original C-Wing lobby notes that it had "about 3,000,000 square feet of space."
-However, the original architectural design is largely obscured by later additions, particularly the brutalist T-Wing along Pacific St.
+However, the original architectural design is largely obscured by later additions, particularly the brutalist T-Wing along Pacific St. The original building was dedicated on October 9, 1949.